TRANSCRIPT

 Scott Brown 21:06

 do.
 But you're highlighting.
 So a shift has been that the targets, especially if the world had been more willing to take chances on brand new products, but it also highlights the risk for a brand new company, because while target will take the risk, that risk, they're still protecting their downside.
 And so they'll only put in the small purchase orders, and they can immediately cancel.
 So they may say to you, you're going to need this many units for the fourth quarter, we want to launch August one.
 And then in September, they may say, it's not doing well enough, we're canceling the rest of the year.
 And you're already on the hook for all that inventory.
 And that is the risk.
 And it's why we're proceeding with caution with with mass market with our product, we would rather wait to get in there and build at least enough awareness so that it's not, I mean, because you really are you're putting it on the shelf and praying that people will notice it, because you are not in control of that anymore.
 And so we really are being cautious about this and trying to get enough awareness first to at least have some brand recognition when it goes into that.
-That mass market retail
+Branding, especially on social media, is really important for ecommerce brands.

 Mariah Parsons 22:19

 Would you say that's the stage that Patil smashes in, right?
-Like you're you're building that awareness?
+Like you're you're building that awareness for your brand?
 Right.
 Okay.

 Scott Brown 22:25